TomTranter/JellyBaMM/docs/contributing.md

 ## Dependencies and reusing code

 While it's a bad idea for developers to "reinvent the wheel", it's important for users to get a _reasonably sized download and an easy install_.
-In addition, external libraries can sometimes cease to be supported, and when they contain bugs it might take a while before fixes become available as automatic downloads to liionpack users.
+In addition, external libraries can sometimes cease to be supported, and when they contain bugs it might take a while before fixes become available as automatic downloads to JellyBamm users.
-For these reasons, all dependencies in liionpack should be thought about carefully, and discussed on GitHub.
+For these reasons, all dependencies in JellyBamm should be thought about carefully, and discussed on GitHub.

 Direct inclusion of code from other packages is possible, as long as their license permits it and is compatible with ours, but again should be considered carefully and discussed in the group.
 Snippets from blogs and [stackoverflow](https://stackoverflow.com/) can often be included without attribution, but if they solve a particularly nasty problem (or are very hard to read) it's often a good idea to attribute (and document) them, by making a comment with a link in the source code.